tyrovirtuosso/RunItUp-Turbo/commands.md

 # To run program

-Run using `python -m Runitup.main` from the main repo
+Run using `python -m Runitup.main` from the main repo or `sudo python -m Runitup.main` when in VM

 # To run postgres in mac